Chapter 1 : Reasons Why Not

-"Excuse me?" she squawked indignantly.
-But that was just the start of it.
+"Excuse me?" she squawked indignantly, but that was just the start of it.

-"Professor, it wasnít just them," a voice piped up, and at the Hufflepuff table, Sophia stood, but not before shooting Alice and Lily an exasperated.
+"Professor, it wasn’t just them," a voice piped up, and at the Hufflepuff table, Sophia stood, but not before shooting Alice and Lily an exasperated glance.
 "I gave them the idea."

+Evora shook her head with a sigh.
 "Well, then!
 Dorms, all of you.
 Twenty points each from your respective houses."
-With a last shake of her head, as the doors shut behind the four of them, the last thing Alice heard was "Iím getting too old for this job."
+With one last shake of her head, as the doors shut behind the four of them, the last thing Alice heard was, "I’m getting too old for this job."